Coriolanus: Adaptations

 Bertolt Brecht adapted Shakespeare's play in 1952–55, as Coriolan for the Berliner Ensemble.
 He intended to make it a tragedy of the workers, not the individual, and introduce the alienation effect; his journal notes showing that he found many of his own effects already in the text, he considered staging the play with only minimal changes.
 The adaptation was unfinished at Brecht's death in 1956; it was completed by Manfred Wekwerth and Joachim Tenschert and staged in Frankfurt in 1962.

 In 1963, the BBC included Coriolanus in The Spread of the Eagle.

 Slovak composer Ján Cikker adapted the play into an opera which premiered in 1974 in Prague.

 In 1983, the BBC Television Shakespeare series produced a version of the play.
 It starred Alan Howard and was directed by Elijah Moshinsky.

 In 2003, the Royal Shakespeare Company performed a new staging of Coriolanus (along with two other plays) starring Greg Hicks at the University of Michigan.
-The director, David Farr, saw the play as depicting the modernization of an ancient ritualized culture, and drew on samurai influences to illustrate that view.
+The director, David Farr, saw the play as depicting the modernisation of an ancient ritualised culture, and drew on samurai influences to illustrate that view.
 He described it as "in essence, a modern production.
 The play is basically about the birth of democracy."

 In 2011, Ralph Fiennes directed and starred as Coriolanus with Gerard Butler as Aufidius and Vanessa Redgrave as Volumnia in a modern-day film adaptation Coriolanus.
 It was released on DVD and Blu-ray in May, 2012.
-It has a 93% rating on the film review site Rottentomatoes.com, giving it a Certified Fresh award.
-Slavoj Žižek argued that unlike preceding adaptations, Fiennes' film portrayed Coriolanus without trying to rationalise his behaviour, "outlining the unique figure of a radical freedom fighter" whom he compares to Che Guevara, whom Žižek characterises as making clear that "a revolutionary also has to be a 'killing machine'".
+It has a 93% rating on the film review site Rottentomatoes.com.
+Slavoj Žižek argued that unlike preceding adaptations, Fiennes' film portrayed Coriolanus without trying to rationalise his behaviour, as a raw figure for the "radical left" whom he compares to Che Guevara, whom Žižek characterises as making clear that "a revolutionary also has to be a 'killing machine'".

+In 2019, the Tanghalang Pilipino staged a Filipino translation of the tragedy.
+It was translated by Guelan Varela-Luarca and was directed by Carlos Siguion-Reyna.
+The play was led by TP Actors Company's senior member Marco Viaña as Coriolanus, opposite to him is Brian Sy as Tullus Aufidius, Frances Makil-Ignacio and Sherry Lara alternating the role of Volumnia.
+Along with them are Jonathan Tadioan as Menenius, JV Ibesate as Velutus, Doray Dayao as Brutus, and the Tanghalang Pilipino Actors Company.